Physical Spirituality

 I think not: The sentience that is conscious is making the choice.

-That an architective consciousness invariably chooses itself is the main reason why our choice of consciousness is so important.
+That an architective consciousness invariably chooses itself is the main reason why the conscious choice of mode of consciousness is so important.
 I think a major step in one's personal development (and one's success in negotiating a psychedelic experience) is having one's architective consciousness learn how and when to let go.

 The habituation of architective consciousness is probably a trait we acquire in order to accommodate the overwhelming dominance of architectivity in our world.
 It is quite likely that as babies, or at least before becoming aware of our need to consciously respond to architective pressures, that the connective mode of consciousness was our default.